 Kids find that the worm isn’t so different from them.
 He has a mom and dad and he goes to school each day.
 We discussed the diary format of the story and how the story follows the dates in chronological order.
 Then the students chose three events from the story and put them in chronological order by date, which hit standard 3 for informational text.

 Tops and Bottoms, by Janet Stevens is one of our all-time favorite children’s books.
 Kids love that the book is designed to flip from top to bottom (instead of left to right), and this unique structure complements the “top to bottom” theme.
 Tops and Bottoms is a traditional trickster tale about Hare, who solves his financial problems by outsmarting Bear.
 As he strikes a deal with Bear, Hare and his family plant and harvest crops on Bear’s land, then split the crop in half.
 Hare tricks Bear into choosing the “wrong half” each time, leaving hare with the “right half” each season.
 For one lesson, we chose to focus on key ideas and details standards by having students “plant the crops” using a vegetable cut and paste.
 This activity helps students understand how Hare tricks Bear each season with the “tops and bottoms.”

 Muncha, Muncha, Muncha!, by Candace Fleming is a humorous story about Mr. McGreely and his ongoing battle with the bunnies, who repeatedly find ways to sneak into his garden.
 He builds fences, moats, and finally a fortress to protect his vegetables.
 Kids can’t wait until the end, to see who will win the battle.
 Kids love the sound effects, repetitive phrases, and humorous illustrations.
-This is a great story for teaching cause and effect.
-As an extension, students really enjoyed brainstorming ways to keep the bunnies out of the garden.
+This is a great story for teaching the craft and structure standards with cause and effect.